 Of those options, Moz is free and very helpful; but if you’re willing to put in the funds, Conductor is worth the money when it comes to investigating what your competitors are doing in the marketplace.

-In the B2B space, too, knowing what your competitor is doing – or not doing – is very important.
+In the B2B space, too, knowing what your competitor is doing – or not doing – is very important if you want to boost PPC for your own business.

 And a lot of times with B2B digital marketing, especially in the industrial space, there’s a lot of work still to be done.
 But if you are cognizant of these things, you can get an advantage in the market advantage.
 So know what your competition is not doing, so that you can get there first.